apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql/migration/migration.md

    * Full load tuning settings: Maximum number of tables to load in parallel

      This number decides how many concurrencies DMS uses to get source table data.
-Theoretically speaking, this will cause pressure on the source table during the full-load migration.
+Theoretically speaking, this can cause pressure on the source table during the full-load migration.
 Lower this number when the business in the source table is delicate.

      ![Full load tuning settings](./../../../img/mysql_migration_full_load_tuning_settings.png)

    * Table Mapping

      Table mapping decides which tables in the database are used for migration and can also apply easy conversions.
 It is recommended to enable **Wizard** mode to configure this parameter.
-4. Click the button to start the migration task.
+4. Start the migration task.

-## Step 3.
-Switch applications
+## Switch applications

 ***Before you start***

-* DMS migration tasks run normally.
+* Make sure DMS migration tasks run normally.
 If you perform a validation task, make sure the results are as expected.
 * To differentiate conversation and improve data security, it is recommended to create and authorize a database account solely for migration.
-* It is recommended to switch applications during business off-peak hours because for the sake of safety during the switching process, it is necessary to stop business write.
+* It is recommended to switch applications during business off-peak hours because for safety concerns during the switching process, it is necessary to stop business write.

 ***Steps:***